evelynasmith/BrockLibraryNowandThen/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## Brock Library Now and Then is our way of celebrating Brock University's Six Decades.
-Take a walk around the James A. Gibson Library and the Map, Data, GIS Library and view photos of our spaces over the years.
+Take a walk around the James A. Gibson Library and the Map, Data, GIS Library and view photos of students and spaces over the years.